maticzav/label-sync/README.md

 npm init label-sync
 ```

+> `label-sync-core` creates multiple requests at once which might trigger Github's abuse detection systems.
+I encourage you to use https://github.com/octokit/plugin-throttling.js when setting up your client to prevent hiting abuse limits.

 I suggest you use one of the prebuilt configurations as a starting point of your project.
 You can find more about the templates in the [/examples](https://github.com/maticzav/label-sync/tree/master/examples) folder.

 ## Configuration